-View Official Policy: Solicitation Policy
+View policy pdf: Solicitation Policy

 This policy outlines the guidelines and procedures relating to solicitation on the University of Georgia campus.
 This policy applies to solicitation activities by campus organizations (student or non-student, including University departments), commercial vendors, nonprofit or charitable organizations, and individuals, as well as all affiliated organizations including but not limited to The University of Georgia Athletic Association, The University of Georgia Alumni Association, The University of Georgia Foundation, The Arch Foundation, The University of Georgia Research Foundation, and The University of Georgia Real Estate Foundation.
 For purposes of this policy, distinctions are made between University Related and Non-University Related Solicitation and between "Commercial" and "Noncommercial" Solicitation.
 The sale of personal property by individual members of the University community does not require prior authorization or notification of authorized officials, but must comply with the standards set forth in paragraph 1(c) below, and section 5, “Standards”, under “Procedures”.